2025 Bint Jbeil drone strike

-The 2025 Bint Jbeil drone strike was an Israeli airstrike in Southern Lebanon on 21 September 2025 which killed 5 people, including 3 children, and injured at 2 others.
+The 2025 Bint Jbeil drone strike was an Israeli airstrike in Southern Lebanon on 21 September 2025 which killed 5 people, including 3 children, and injured at least 2 others.
 The Lebanese government stated that four of the attack victims were U.S. citizens.
 The U.S. government and the victims' surviving relatives disputed this claim.

 Background

 Israel launched a major offensive against Hezbollah in September 2024, killing top commanders and targeted command centers and weapons storage facilities with the aim to have displaced people return to northern Israel.
 On 24 November 2024, Israel and Lebanon signed the 2024 Israel–Lebanon ceasefire agreement.
 Since the ceasefire went into effect, both Israel and Hezbollah have been accused of violating the agreement.

+Earlier in the conflict, in December 2023, an airstrike on another family home in Bint Jbiel killed three members of another family, including two Australian citizens.

 Attack

 On the morning of 21 September 2025, the Lebanese state-run National News Agency reported that Israel fired two drone strikes in Bint Jbeil targeting a motorcycle and a vehicle.
 The strike killed five Lebanese citizens.
 Additionally, three children and their father killed in the attack were American citizens, according to Lebanon’s Speaker of Parliament Nabih Berri.